Facelift Fort Lauderdale

 A myriad of congenital and environmental factors affect how our faces age with time.
 As we age, loss of volume occurs due to changes in our bony structure.
 It is also affected by the size and position of fat pads in our face.
 Loss of skin elasticity and its ability to repair itself also occurs with time.
 Rapid weight loss, as well as exposure to toxins and even excess sunlight, can accelerate these changes.
 Some of these changes occur even in younger patients due to exposure to these damaging environmental factors.

-Dr. Thomassen offers the most current procedures tailored to your goals.
+With almost 20 years of experience, Dr. Thomassen offers the most current procedures tailored to your goals.
 Additionally, we tailor the anesthetic approach to guarantee you feel most comfortable with the procedure.
 You have various options for anesthesia.
 These range from local anesthesia only to intravenous sedation.
-We can discuss these to make certain your safety and comfort.
-Moreover, we carry out this surgery in the privacy of our Office Surgical Center with a board certified Anesthesiologist.
+Dr. Thomassen will discuss these options with you to ensure the right anesthetic is selected for your particular case.
+Moreover, we carry out this surgery in the privacy of our Office Surgical Center with a board certified Anesthesiologist or Nurse Anesthetist.

-Our philosophy is that a natural yet more youthful look is important.
+Our philosophy is that a natural look is very important and most patients desire a result that is not exaggerated or requires months to recover from.
+Dr. Thomassen also places significant emphasis on the placement of incisions so that scars or almost invisible when finally healed.
 We also value a quick recovery and long-lasting results.
-Dr. Thomassen will find the combination of treatments that will reach these goals.
+Dr. Thomassen will find the combination of treatments that will achieve these goals.

 What are the different types of facelifts?